Pieksämäki railway station: History

-In the 1880s, the village of Pieksämäki was located west to the current place of the town at Tienristi, currently known as Yläristi, and so the people of the municipality would have wanted the track to go west of Pieksänjärvi.
+In the 1880s, the village of Pieksämäki was located west of the current site of the town at Tienristi, currently known as Yläristi, and so the people of the municipality would have wanted the track to go west of Pieksänjärvi.
 However, because of cost reasons, in 1885 the government decided to build the track east of the lake, bringing the station a couple of kilometres east of the village, in the middle of an uninhabited swamp.
 The first station building was very modest.
-The stations were divided into five classes in order of importance, with class 1 being the most important; originally, the Pieksämäki station was of class 4.
+The stations were divided into five classes in order of importance, with class 1 being the most important; originally, Pieksämäki was of class 4 station.
 The village of Haapakoski located near Pieksämäki also received its own station, of class 5.
 Originally, cargo traffic was more important, and there was only passenger traffic to Mikkeli and Kuopio.
 Nevertheless, people started moving near the station, attracted by the railroad.